THIS ARTICLE INCLUDES A FREE PRINTABLE

 In one experimental study, 110 school kids (aged seven years) were enrolled in a reading program.
 Some students were randomly assigned to engage in conversations about the emotional content of the stories they read.
 Others were asked only to produce drawings about the stories.

-After two months, the kids in the conversation group showed greater advances in emotion comprehension, theory of mind, and empathy, and the positive outcomes "remained stable for six months."
+After two months, the kids in the conversation group showed greater advances in emotion comprehension, the theory of mind, and empathy, and the positive outcomes "remained stable for six months."

 You can select books to read with your children that are directly related to empathy.
 Alternatively, notice what your children are reading and engage them in conversations about the characters, their emotions, and what your child might think, feel, or do in similar situations.